flodecentralizedchat-source/P-Project/README.md

 ## 🤓 Meet Professor P

-Our mascot, Professor P, is the genius meme-scientist who accidentally created the most sophisticated meme coin ecosystem ever conceived.
-With his sarcastic wit and community-first approach, he guides P-Project's development while keeping the fun in DeFi.
+Our mascot, Professor P, is the genius social scientist who accidentally created the most sophisticated social impact ecosystem ever conceived.
+With his sarcastic wit and community-first approach, he guides P-Project's development while keeping the fun in DeFi and the purpose in profit.

 ## 📄 License